Shal2903/Shal2903/README.md

 - ⭐ I'm passionate about data and currently doing the Data Science Bootcamp at Hyperion Dev.
 I have a bachelors degreee in Information Technology.

 ### About Me
-- I am currenlty doing the Data Science Bootcamp at Hyperion Dev focusing on Python, Data Analysis, Data Visualisation and Machine Learning.
+- I'm about to complete the Data Science Bootcamp at Hyperion Dev focusing on Python, Data Analysis, Data Visualisation and Machine Learning.
-- Completed certfication in Microsoft Power BI, learnt to transform data into meaningful insights.
+- Completed certfication in Microsoft Power BI, gained experience to transform data into meaningful insights.
 - I have a Bachelors degree in Information Technology.

 ### Skills
 - These are some of the key skills:
 - **Programming Lanuages:** Python
-- **Database** SQL
+- **Database:** SQL
-- **Data Visualization** Power BI
+- **Data Visualization:** Power BI
 - **Tools:** Jupyter Notebook, Python Libararies, Git/Git Hub

 ### Education